 https://wwwa.org.au/wp-content/uploads/2025/01/NWSA-1-640x280.png

-National Women’s Safety Alliance
+National Women’s Safety Portfolio

 NWSA is committed to ensuring the safety and wellbeing of all women across Australia.
 By driving meaningful change through advocacy, collaboration, and education, the alliance works to address the root causes of gender-based violence and promote a culture of respect.
-Partnering with communities, organizations, and policymakers, it aims to create lasting solutions that prioritize women’s safety and empower them to live free from harm.
+Partnering with communities, organisations, and policymakers, it aims to create lasting solutions that prioritize women’s safety and empower them to live free from harm.
 Together, the alliance strives for a future where every woman feels safe, supported, and valued.

 The National Women’s Safety Alliance leads the charge in creating a safer and more equitable environment for women and girls across Australia.
 It is dedicated to eradicating gender-based violence and ensuring that women can live free from fear and harm.
 The alliance engages with communities, professionals, and policymakers to develop evidence-based solutions that address the societal, cultural, and structural factors contributing to violence.
 With a focus on prevention, support services, and justice reforms, the alliance works to empower survivors, advocate for accountability, and drive systemic change.
 Its vision is a nation where safety, respect, and dignity are a reality for every woman.